SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/StatLib/dropOrder.md

 so.topic: reference
 ---

+# StatLib.dropOrder()

 Calling this function will make the StatLib instance skip sorting the results in the groups.